 The pandemic has prevented me from honing some important practical lab skills/new techniques that I need to progress in my career – it would be very helpful to go on a lab placement/visit a different institute/take part in a training course to build my skill set.

 I need new equipment to carry out my research, but my current funding doesn’t allow for it.

 Meeting the right people, building collaborations and getting more career guidance will have a positive impact in my career but going to relevant networking events/professional development sessions isn’t something I can afford.

 You could use the grant to fund any of these activities!
 This is not a comprehensive list.
 We encourage you to think about how our financial support can help advance your career and share your ideas with the rest of the immunology community.

 In summer 2021, we launched this initiative to provide an extra level of careers support to members at different career stages and from different sectors.
 Since then we have awarded 36 grants to BSI members.
-You can explore the full list of those awarded funding here, including useful case studies highlighting some of the projects and activities funded.
+Explore the list of previous winners to find out more about the activities and projects funded.